cookiejar/cookietemple/docs/adding_new_templates.rst

 Adding new templates
 ============================

-Adding new templates is one of the major improvements and community contributions to COOKIETEMPLE, which is why we are dedicating a whole section to it.
+Adding new templates is one of the major improvements and community contributions to cookietemple, which is why we are dedicating a whole section to it.
 Please note that creating new templates is a time consuming task.
 So be prepared to invest a few hours to bring a new template to life.
-The integration into COOKIETEMPLE however, is straight forward if you follow the guide below.
+The integration into cookietemple however, is straight forward if you follow the guide below.
-Due to the tight coupling of our templates with all COOKIETEMPLE commands such as :code:`create`, :code:`list`, :code:`info`, :code:`lint` and :code:`bump-version`, new templates require the modification of several files.
+Due to the tight coupling of our templates with all cookietemple commands such as :code:`create`, :code:`list`, :code:`info`, :code:`lint` and :code:`bump-version`, new templates require the modification of several files.

-COOKIETEMPLE uses `cookiecutter <https://cookiecutter.readthedocs.io/en/1.7.2/>`_ to create all templates.
+cookietemple uses `cookiecutter <https://cookiecutter.readthedocs.io/en/1.7.2/>`_ to create all templates.
 You need to familiarize yourself beforehand with cookiecutter to able to write templates, but don't worry, it's pretty easy and you usually get by with very few cookiecutter variables.
-You can start with your `very first cookiecutter template <https://cookiecutter.readthedocs.io/en/1.7.2/first_steps.html>`_ and then simply see how the other existing COOKIETEMPLE templates are made and copy what you need.
+You can start with your `very first cookiecutter template <https://cookiecutter.readthedocs.io/en/1.7.2/first_steps.html>`_ and then simply see how the other existing cookietemple templates are made and copy what you need.

 The following sections will line out the requirements for new templates and guide you through the process of adding new templates step by step.
 Nevertheless, we strongly encourage you to discuss your proposed template first with us in public *via* a Github issue.